Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets a live output.](ref:getliveoutput)
+> For more information about the API call used go to [Get Live Output](https://developer.nomad-cms.com/docs/get-live-output)

 ## Get Live Output Types